Mohamedadelsaleh/doctor-booking/README.md

 ## OpenSourse

   It's an open-source project.
-You can edit on it and develop what you want.
+You can edit it and develop what you want.

   Architecture Decisions